 If a client has a legitimate website and has done a lot of work for other clients, then they’ll have legitimate testimonials.
 If you find a client with fake testimonials, then you should report them immediately.
 You can usually find a “Report a scammer” button on the freelancing website.

 If you’re lucky enough to have a client who’s willing to work with you, then you’ll have one of the most rewarding and important roles in your life.
-But don’t forget that scammers will keep trying until they get your money or steal your identity.
+Don’t forget, scammers will keep trying until they get your money.

 Make sure that you take the time to establish that your client is who they say they are, and always perform due diligence when making an online payment.
-That’s all for now, but this list will be updated as new scams emerge.
+That’s all for now, but this list will be updated as new scams.